JuliaOpt/MathProgBase.jl/doc/lpqcqp.rst

     objective coefficient ``objcoef``.
 This is equivalent to calling the above method with empty arrays for the constraint coefficients.

+.. function:: delvars!(m::AbstractLinearQuadraticModel, idxs)

+    Removes the variables with indexes in the vector idxs.

 .. function:: addconstr!(m::AbstractLinearQuadraticModel, varidx, coef, lb, ub)